marcusdesai/marcusdesai.github.io/content/2023/Aug/implementing-pos.md

             return make_match(right, loops)

-PATTERNS = [
-    "a*b",
-    "ba|b",
-    "b|ab",
-    "b|a|b",
-    "b|a*|b",
-    "((ab)c)",
-    "(a(bc))",
-    "a|(b*c)|a",
-    "a(ba)*b|a",
-    "a(ba*b)*",
-    "a|b*a",
-    "a*b*",
-]
+# We'll fill this out soon enough
 ENGINES = [PositionAutomata]

+# try adding your own!
+Remember to only use our legal syntax
+PATTERNS = {
+  "a",
+  "ab",
+  "a*",
+  "a|b",
+  "(a*)*b",
+  ...
+}

-def generate_matches(amount: int = 10) -> Iterator[tuple[str, str, type[Automata]]]:
+def generate_matches(amount: int) -> Iterator[tuple[str, str, type[Automata]]]:
   for pattern in PATTERNS:
+    node = Parser(pattern).parse()
-        for _ in range(amount):
+    for match in {make_match(node, 5) for _ in range(amount)}:
-            match = make_match(Parser(pattern).parse(), 5)
       for engine in ENGINES:
         yield pattern, match, engine

-@pytest.mark.parametrize("pattern, match, engine", generate_matches())
+@pytest.mark.parametrize("pattern, match, engine", generate_matches(10))
 def test_generated_matches(pattern: str, match: str, engine: type[Automata]):
     # Always check conformance to Python's stdlib regex matching
     assert re.match(pattern, match) is not None
     assert automata_match(pattern, match, engine=engine)
 ```

-The idea here is that we can very easily generate strings which are accepted by the regex pattern generating an AST.
-So we can just list patterns we want to check, randomly generate as many matching strings as we want and finally test them against the automata and the Python stdlib match simultaneously.
+The idea is that we take a regex pattern, parse it into our AST and then randomly generate as many matching strings as we want for this regex.
+Then we just list all the patterns we want to test and finally run against the automata and the re.match simultaneously.

+Ah that's really everything... for now, there's always more stuff 😂

+I find both joy and frustration in the work of a coder almost never being finished, this being no exception.
+I'm not going to list everything we could change, or improve or anything else; no, let's stay focused.

+We're all about automata atm, and next post we'll be returning to formal definition exploration as we look at understanding Follow Automata (the automata I started looking at which sent me down this rabbit hole).
+Until then!

 ## Postscript: On Implementing Formalisms

-Coding up algorithms from papers can be a somewhat daunting prospect, but I hope that when you look over the code we wrote here you see it as ultimately relatively small and simple.
-The macro behaviour of the automata may be complex and sometimes inscrutable, but each elementary part is, by itself, very manageable.
+Coding up algorithms from papers can be a somewhat daunting prospect, but I hope that when you look over the code written here you'll see it as ultimately relatively small and simple.
+The macro scale behaviour of the automata may be complex and sometimes inscrutable, but each elementary part is, by itself, very manageable.

 If there is one thing I want people to take away from this post, and indeed this whole series, it's that most of the code a jobbing coder will write every day is often *way more* complicated than the code needed to implement formal definitions.

-From a difficulty point of view, coding up formal work is very doable, but (and it's a big one) formal work is often not very accessible.
+From a difficulty point of view, coding up formal work is very doable, but (and it's a big but) formal work is often not very accessible.
 My view is that this is often an issue of legibility and differing goals for coders and theorists.
-Legibility is not a necessary problem, it is a probelm of communication, a fundamentally social problem.
+Legibility is not a necessary problem, it is a problem of communication, a fundamentally social problem.

 How can we bridge this gap?
-I consider this to be a more valuable question to ask than answering any specific knowledge question for a simple reason.
-Because this question is about unlocking the value of information for as many people as possible.
+I consider this to be a more valuable question to ask than answering any specific knowledge question for a simple reason: this question is about unlocking the value of information for as many people as possible.

 ## References